top of page

 🎤 Fully in-person event

-Please note that registration will open this December.
+Please note that registration will open in January 2026.
 The full programme, detailing all sessions and speakers, will be published at the same time.

 Achieving climate neutrality and just transition in Belgium